alinalihassan/Lesma/README.md

 </div>

-**Lesma** is a compiled, statically typed, imperative and object-oriented programming language with a focus on expressiveness, elegance, and simplicity, while not sacrificing on performance.
+**Lesma** is a compiled, statically typed, imperative, and object-oriented programming language with a focus on expressiveness, elegance, and simplicity without sacrificing performance.

 ## 📝 Features